cannoc/mindspace-csv/readme.md

 6. run: node bin/www

 ## Next Steps
-1. Instead of assuming the format will be the same attempt to match column names to expected names
+1. Attempt to match column names with expected columns
-2. Depending on the users need and use cases, add more verification of valid csv data
+2. Add more verification to uploaded files depending on customer's needs
 3. Add paging, sorting (client-side) and search functionality
 4. AJAX the whole thing and add loading spinners/bars to show status of upload
-5. Allow edit/delete on each record, possibly add multi-select to modify/delete multiple records
+5. Allow edit on each record, possibly add multi-select to modify/delete multiple records
-6. Handle DB connection errors
-7. Confirmation messages when deleting records